-Columns 3 and 4: Actual 2023 property taxes and Proposed 2024 property taxes
+Columns 3 and 4: Actual 2024 property taxes and Proposed 2025 property taxes

-Actual 2023.
-This column should show the net taxes payable for the county, the city or town, the state, the school district, the special taxing districts, tax increment, fiscal disparity, and the total net taxes that were levied against the parcel for taxes payable in 2023.
+Actual 2024.
+This column should show the net taxes payable for the county, the city or town, the state, the school district, any required special taxing districts, tax increment, fiscal disparity, fiscal disparities adjustment (if applicable), and the total net taxes that were levied against the parcel for taxes payable in 2024.
 These amounts should not include special assessments.
 These amounts should reflect final tax data after abatements and additions.
-The non-school taxes should be the same as the amounts shown on the 2023 property tax statement that was mailed to the owner of the parcel of property earlier in 2023.
-However, the net tax of the county, the city or town, and the special taxing districts should include its share, if any, of the amount of "Non-school voter approved referenda levies" shown on the 2023 property tax statement.
+The non-school taxes should be the same as the amounts shown on the 2024 property tax statement that was mailed to the owner of the parcel of property earlier in 2024.
+However, the net tax of the county, the city or town, and any required special taxing districts should include its share, if any, of the amount of "Non-school voter approved referenda levies" shown on the 2024 property tax statement.